mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

 #.
 Change some values on the ``Beam Centre`` tab.
 Re-load the user file.
 The inputs in the ``Centre Position``
    section should revert to their original values, apart from the ``Detector`` combobox.
    The inputs in the ``Options`` section (such as the radius limits) should not revert.
 #.
-Ensure that you can load the old style ``MaskFile.txt`` user file from the
+Ensure that you can load the old style ``MaskFile.txt`` user file from the sample data.
+Note: In order to see this
-   sample data.
+   file, you may need to change the settings in the file browser window to look for ``.txt`` files instead of ``.TOML`` files.
 #.
 In the table on the ``Runs`` tab, under the ``User File`` column, enter
    ``MaskFile.toml`` in one row and ``MaskFile.txt`` in the other row.
 Click ``Process All``.
 After some seconds, the rows should turn green to indicate